mazetoken/miners/README.md

 - _Type/paste your WIF=" ..." (right click on your addres in Electron Cash wallet to get a private key)_

+- _Type/paste other token environment if you want to mine other mineable tokens_

-- _You can change your tag in MINER_UTF8="..."_
+- _You can type your tag in MINER_UTF8="..."_

-- _You can change FASTMIE to "yes" (leave empty or type "no" if you don't want to mine with fastmine)
+- _You can change FASTMIE to "no" (if you didn`t install fastmine)

 - _Tap: ctrl O enter - to save changes and ctrl X enter - to exit editor_